Today's Best Tech Deals

 Is this the outdoor security camera to buy?

-This Netatmo Presence is $100 more expensive than either the Kuna Outdoor Home Security Light or the Nest Cam Outdoor (which doesn’t have a light at all).
+This Netatmo Smart Outdoor Camera is $100 more expensive than either the Kuna Outdoor Home Security Light or the Nest Cam Outdoor (which doesn’t have a light at all).
 But the money you’ll save on subscription fees will make up the difference in a year or less.
 The Nest Cam Outdoor is more flexible than either of those products when it comes to placement, since it uses a weatherized AC adapter that plugs into a socket; and if you’re already a Nest Cam user, you’ll probably want to stick with that ecosystem.

 The Netatmo Presence is an exceptionally good, easy to install outdoor security camera that can replace your porch light.